 makes available the information referred to in sub-paragraph b. to its competent authority and to the relevant port State when required.

 19ter.
-Nothing in this measure shall prevent vessels from undertaking transshipments or transfers at sea in cases of force majeure or distress, in which case those vessels shall report their transshipment or transfer activities to their competent authorities and the Secretariat, as appropriate, in accordance with the relevant procedures and templates established in paragraphs 16 and 17, including information on the circumstances giving rise to the force majeure or distress.
+Nothing in this measure shall prevent vessels from undertaking transshipments or transfers at sea in cases of force majeure or distress, in which case those vessels shall report their transshipment or transfer activities to their competent authorities and the Secretariat, as appropriate, in accordance with the relevant procedures and templates established in paragraphs 16 and 17, after the transshipment or transfer has been completed, including information on the circumstances giving rise to the force majeure or distress.

 Monitoring of transshipments in ports